why is iran attacking israel: causes, strategy, and timeline

 - The war logic is cyclical: both sides may accept temporary pauses while preparing for future rounds.

-That is why the conflict repeatedly moves between high-intensity exchange and short-lived de-escalation windows (RAND, RUSI, Wikipedia, BBC).
+That is why the conflict repeatedly moves between high-intensity exchange and short-lived de-escalation windows (RAND, RUSI, BBC).

 Open-License Image Credits